-2.3 Mandatory Activities
+3.1 Mandatory Activities

-Before entering the Autonomy Challenge courses, teams must demonstrate their AUV adheres to the vehicle requirements outlined in 4.3 Vehicle Requirements, and the ability to safely control their AUV with the following mandatory activities.
+Before entering the Autonomy Challenge courses, teams must demonstrate their AUV adheres to the vehicle requirements outlined in 5.3 Vehicle Requirements, and the ability to safely control their AUV with the following mandatory activities: static safety inspection and weight measurement

-Static Safety Inspection
+3.1.1 Static Safety Inspection

-Before operating in the water, all systems must pass a safety inspection by the Technical Director (TD), as outlined in 4.2 Safety Inspections.
+Before operating in the water, all systems must pass a safety inspection by the Technical Director (TD), as outlined in 5.2 Safety Requirements.
 The TD may disqualify any vehicle that is deemed unsafe.
 The system requirements are listed in 4.3 Vehicle Requirements.